 Congress is going “new law” crazy.
-In the nation’s capitol, hundreds of proposed new laws are being introduced every month, creating numerous new regulations and crimes.
+In the nation’s capitol, hundreds of proposed new laws are being introduced every month, creating numerous different regulations and crimes.
 And Louisiana congressional members are joining right in this push for more federal intrusion into what was previously the purview of the states.
-Senator Mary Landrieu has proposed 29 new laws and resolutions in this current year alone.
-Her opponent in next year’s senatorial election, current Congressman Bill Cassidy, is right on her heels with 17 new offerings.

 The approval rate for members of Congress seems to be in free fall.
 Few constituents approve of the dysfunction taking place in the nation’s capitol.
 Just 15 years ago, Congress had an approval rating of 65%.
 But no more.
 The most recent Harris and CBS polls show approval rates dropping to an all time low of 9%.
 Like the guy sings in the Limbo Rock song, “How low can you go?”

 Congratulations to the White House for pulling off the first of President Trump’s State of the Union addresses.
 Trump didn’t say anything, new, for the most part, but it was how he said it that was noteworthy.
 There were complete sentences and even a smattering of syntax.
 It was marvelous and long overdue.

 United States President Donald Trump repeatedly stating that he wants to rebuild the country’s battered infrastructure and with a Republican Congress controlling the money flow, many hope that Louisiana might have struck it rich with the recent naming of a congressman in charge of a committee focused on the necessary infrastructure.

 Baton Rouge Congressman, who has just been selected Chairman to one of the most important House sub-committees impacting Louisiana and the Gulf Coast, will be a guest on Bayoubuzz's Facebook and Twitter Live, today at 5:15 pm.